koute/stdweb/wiki/Guidelines.md

 For functions that can't be overloaded properly with traits, define multiple functions with a suffix to specify their use.
 Try to find one "general" or "basic" function that can take the original non-suffixed name.

+You can export structs and enums by adding them to [lib.rs](https://github.com/koute/stdweb/blob/master/src/lib.rs).